Nassau, Bahamas Port Guide

 Heads Up

 Be cautious of your belongings in crowded areas, as pickpocketing can occur.
-Also, plan your excursions ahead of time to ensure availability, especially during peak cruise season.
+Also, be mindful of local customs and tipping practices to ensure a respectful and enjoyable experience.